baggepinnen/Detector.jl/README.md

 using Flux, BSON
 model = Detector.model
-Detector.encode(model,x) # This will give you the latent channels of x Detector.train(model, dataset) # Perform one epoch of training.
-This will take a long time, some figure will be displayed every now and then.
+Detector.encode(model,x) # This will give you the latent channels of x Detector.train(model, batchview(dataset), epochs=10) # Perform one epoch of training.
+This will take a long time, a figure will be displayed every now and then.
 This command can be executed several times
 # bson("detector.bson", model=cpu(model)) # Run this if you want to save your trained model
 ```